Ridhwana/articles/tech/2021_08_ favourites_feature/favourites_article.md

 ]>
 ```

-It will also show the users that have favourited a pet:
+We can also easily get the users that have favourited a pet:

 ```
 @pet = Pet.first